-- 1. Be an aide to the President; - 2.
-Prepare and manage the annual budget for membership and communication activities; - 3.
-Review & approve annual communication and marketing plan; - 4.
-Focus on new member outreach and growth; - 5.
-Member engagement and feedback; - 6.
-Work with other Industry User Groups; - 7.
-Work with sub-groups within higher education, other advisory boards or higher education special interest groups; and - 8.
-Mentor members of the Board of Directors working in Engagement Services.
+- 1. Be an aide to the President

+- 2. Prepare and manage the annual budget for membership activities

+- 3. Review & approve annual communication and marketing plan

+- 4. Focus on new member outreach and growth

+- 5. Member engagement and feedback

+- 6. Work with other Industry User Groups

+- 7. Work with sub-groups within higher education, other advisory boards or higher

+- education special interest groups; and - 8.
+Mentor members of the Board of Directors working in Engagement Services; and - 9.
+Perform such other duties that are assigned by the President or the Board of Directors.